bloredo1987/Matplotlib/README.md

 # Matplotlib

-For this project, I compiled 2 CSV files to show to impact of drug regimen on mice to see if there were any correlations
+For this project, I compiled 2 CSV files to show to impact of drug regimen on mice to see if there were any correlations.

-#Analysis below:
+Analysis:

 -There is a strong positive correlation between mouse weight and average tumor volume for the entire Capomulin regimen, with a correlation coefficient of 0.84.
 The p-value suggests that this correlation is statistically significant.
 The linear regression analysis indicates a slope of 0.95, intercept of 21.55, and an R-squared value of 0.71.
 These values indicate a moderately strong relationship between mouse weight and tumor volume.